 7. The University of Virginia underwent digital transformation of its higher education institution successfully with a change strategy

-The University of Virginia (UVA) was one of the first organizations in higher education that faced constant change and the challenges that came with it.
-The leadership witnessed change fatigue across the university because teams were spinning up projects without actually achieving positive results.
+The University of Virginia (UVA) was one of the first organizations in higher education to face constant change and its challenges.
+The leadership witnessed change fatigue across the university because teams spun up projects without achieving positive results.

 The need to address growing change fatigue across the institution made UVA take decisive action.
 They:

-The organization has eventually managed to deliver on its performance goals and thrive in a shifting institutional environment and successfully managing digital transformation of its higher education institution.
+The organization eventually managed to deliver on its performance goals, thrive in a shifting institutional environment, and successfully manage the digital transformation of its higher education institution.

 8. Microsoft created a change strategy to support its integration of sales automation tools.